swt30/thesis/chapters/01-introduction/01-introduction.md

 The RV method has the advantage that it works with a wide range of inclinations, not just those near $i=90°$.
 This is counterbalanced by the fact that there is an inherent degeneracy between inclination and planetary mass in the $M_p \sin{i}$ term of the mass function.
 It is therefore only possible to measure the minimum mass unless some constraint can be placed on $i$.

 The Doppler method is also useful for detecting multiple planet systems.
 Once the signal of one planet has been found, it can be removed and the system re-analysed to search for more planets.
 In the case of certain large, bright planets, the emission lines from the planet itself may be used to directly measure the planet's motion and obtain its mass.^[@Rodler2012]

-Although this method is distance-independent and easily detects large planets close to their host stars, it is not as suited for large surveys since a spectroscopic observation is required.
+Although this method is distance-independent and easily detects large planets close to their host stars, it is not as suited for large surveys because a spectroscopic observation is required.
 A number of sources of contamination---stellar and magnetic activity, stellar rotation, telluric lines, moonlight, faint companions---must also be accounted for.^[@Seager2010b; @Haswell2010]

-As can be seen in @fig:exoplanet-discoveries, the Doppler method was responsible for the majority of exoplanet detections until 2010.
+As can be seen in [@fig:exoplanet-discoveries], the Doppler method was responsible for the majority of exoplanet detections until 2010.
 However, the advent of large photometric surveys like Kepler favoured a different method for finding exoplanets, known as the transit method.

-\begin{marginfigure}
-  \includegraphics{schematic-transit}
+![
-  \caption[Schematic light curve of a transiting exoplanet] {In this schematic of a primary transit, we see a dip in the light curve of the star as the planet passes in front of it.
-Secondary transits, where the light from the planet is occulted by the star, are smaller.}
+  In this schematic of a primary transit, we see a dip in the light curve of the star as the planet passes in front of it.
-  \label{fig:schematic-transit}
-\end{marginfigure}
+  Secondary transits, where reflected light from the planet is instead blocked by the star, are smaller.
+](schematic-transit){#fig:schematic-transit}

 > TODO: replace [@fig:schematic-transit] with a hand-drawn image

 \newthought{The transit method}---where the planet moves between us and its host star (@fig:schematic-transit)---is an intuitive way of spotting planets.
-We will not elaborate on the mechanics of a transiting system except to point out that the probability of observing a transit and the expected decrease in the observed flux are both very small.
+I will not elaborate on the mechanics of a transiting system except to point out that the probability of observing a transit and the expected decrease in the observed flux are both very small.
 The transit probability for a circular orbit is approximately ${R_*/a}$, where $R_*$ is the stellar radius and $a$ is the radius of the orbit.
 Similarly, ground-based surveys are able to resolve flux decreases on the order of 1\%, while space-based surveys can detect transit depths on the order of $10^{-4}$.
 The greatest gains in the number of known transiting planets have therefore come from systematic surveys of many stars.